-Music education and sacred music majors are required to present a public half recital during the senior year.
+Music education are required to present a public half recital during the senior year.

 Composition and Theory majors are required to present a public full recital during the senior year.
 The recital will consist of a half recital in composition and a half recital on the student's principal instrument.